 There are two ways to use this resource: you can either watch our video guide to increasing your email list’s size (below), or for more detail, you can read the whole post.

 Let’s kick things off with a key question: why does an email list matter?

 Why email lists are important

-Even with the wide range of other marketing and advertising options now available — via social media platforms, content marketing, PPC etc. — email marketing remains a highly effective way to generate revenue (arguably the most effective!).
+Even with the huge range of other marketing and advertising options now available — involving social media platforms, content marketing, PPC etc. — email marketing remains a highly-effective way to generate revenue (arguably the most effective!).

 According to inbound marketing experts Hubspot, email marketing provides a return of investment of $36 to every $1 spent on it; and research indicates that the number of email users worldwide is set to reach 4.6 billion by 2025 (source: Statista).

 These figures highlight that every email address you capture has a monetary value — and that email marketing isn’t going anywhere!